 Conflict in South Caucasus: How Project HOPE is Responding

-Heavy fighting between Armenia and Azerbaijan has displaced tens of thousands of people in the Nagorno-Karabakh region.
-Get the latest facts on this crisis and learn how Project HOPE is responding.
+The conflict between Armenia and Azerbaijan has displaced nearly all ethnic Armenians from the Nagorno-Karabakh region.
+Get the latest facts on this humanitarian crisis and learn how Project HOPE is responding.

 What is Nagorno-Karabakh, and why is there fighting?